chadramsey/minikraft/README.md

 MiniKraft
 =========
-MiniKraft is a modification of Minicraft, the Ludam Dare-submitted project written by Markus Persson (aka Notch), written in the Kotlin programming language.
+MiniKraft is a modification of Minicraft, the Ludam Dare-submitted project authored by Markus Persson (aka Notch), written in the Kotlin programming language.

 The original source code can be found [here](http://ludumdare.com/compo/ludum-dare-22/?action=preview&uid=398).